ietf-wg-asdf/SDF/sdf.md

   (network-directed) interfaces of a Thing only; as it is a physical object as well, the Thing might also have physical affordances such as buttons, dials, and displays.
+  The specification language offers certain ways to create sets of related Affordances and combine them into "Groupings" (see below).

 Property:
 : An Affordance that can potentially be used to read, write, and/or